• Training

 Analytics will tell you which employees are really spending time with your materials, and knowing that will help you identify the top performers or coach those who might be struggling.

-Informal Training
+Informal training

 Social learning may have all the buzz these days, but the fact is it’s one of the oldest methods of training out there.
 People have been trading know-how over the water cooler since well before the water cooler was invented.